yanovitchsky/charle_co/backend/level1/README.md

 # Intro

 We are building a peer-to-peer car rental service.
-Let's call it Getaround :)

 Here is our plan: